mastodon/mastodon/README.md

 Focus of the project on a clean REST API and a good user interface.
 Ruby on Rails is used for the back-end, while React.js and Redux are used for the dynamic front-end.
 A static front-end for public resources (profiles and statuses) is also provided.

 If you would like, you can [support the development of this project on Patreon][patreon].
+Alternatively, you can donate to this BTC address: `17j2g7vpgHhLuXhN4bueZFCvdxxieyRVWd`

 [patreon]: https://www.patreon.com/user?u=619786